 The most comfortable tent we tested was the REI Half Dome 2 Plus, a roomy palace with a large floor area and two gigantic vestibules, which earned a perfect 10 out of 10.
 The Plus version features an extra 10 inches in length and four inches in width over the standard REI Half Dome 2, and it makes for a more spacious and comfortable tent.
 It also has four kick-stand vents in the top of the fly to keep air flowing inside but keep the rain out.
-We absolutely loved this tent for rainy days when we were spending more time indoors — especially with the camp dogs!
+We loved this tent for rainy days when we were spending more time indoors — especially with the camp dogs!

-The Tarptent Double Rainbow scored the lowest in the comfort category, sacrificing creature comforts for light weight (the tent comes in at an impressively minimal weight of 2 lb.
+The Tarptent Double Rainbow scored the lowest in the comfort category, sacrificing creature comforts for low weight (the tent comes in at an impressively minimal weight of 2 lb.
 15 oz.
 The tent felt small and cramped, with a single front door and vestibule.
-While several other tents actually boasted lower interior square footage, the Tarptent Double Rainbow performed poorly in wind and wet weather, making it one of least favorite tents in the review.
+While several other tents boasted lower interior square footage, the Tarptent Double Rainbow performed poorly in wind and wet weather, making it one of least favorite tents in the review.

 Other top scorers in the comfort metric include the NEMO Dagger 2, Big Agnes Rattlesnake SL2 mtnGLO, The North Face Triarch 2, and the NEMO Galaxi 2, which all scored near perfect scores of 9 out of 10 for their abilities to bring comfort to the table.